 - Working in batches, place the chicken thighs skin side down and cook until the skin is lightly browned, about 5 minutes.
 Then flip over and cook for an additional 2-3 minutes.
 Remove to a plate and set aside.

-- While the chicken cooks, use a good chef's knife to slice the onions thinly.
+- While the chicken cooks, slice the onions thinly.
 Then use a microplane grater to grate the garlic.

 - Turn the heat down to medium low and add the onions to the rendered chicken fat in the pan.
 Cook the onions until softened and golden, about 8 minutes.